ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 RFC EDITOR: Please remove this section.

 ## Version -02 to -03 ## {#sec-02-03}

+* Definition of MAX_INDEX for the "Cursor" extension.

 * Clarified parameter semantics, message content and examples.